-Adding a "read more" button into blog posts
+Customizing excerpts and adding a "read more" button into blog posts

 To insert a Read More tag within a post, simply click on the Insert Read More button in your post editor menu options.
-It looks like this:

 A dotted line will appear in your post, indicating where the break in content will occur on your live site.
 You can delete this line as you would any other text, should you wish to move it (or, copy and paste it elsewhere in your post should you wish to move it).